coconutlabs/julius/msvc/00README.txt

 3. Test
 ========

+!
+You need an acoustic model and a language model to run Julius as speech recognizer.
+!
+See the Julius Web for more details.

-"julius.exe" is a console application, which runs as the same as the normally distributed version.
+"julius.exe" is a console application, which just runs as the same as the normal win32 version.

-The "SampleApp.exe" is a GUI application sample that uses JuliusLib.
-When executed, Julius will be started and the engine events will be output in the main window.
-You can test it as below:
+The "SampleApp.exe" is a sample GUI application.
+Julius will start and the engine events will be output to the main window.
+You can test it by the procedure below:

    a) Prepare an acoustic model, language model and jconf file for them.
    b) Place a Jconf file as "fast.jconf" at the same directory as the exe.